 When turning the game on, the general illumination lamps would light up, lights on the MPU board in the backbox would flicker, and the "Teenage Mutant Ninja Turtles" startup jingle would play through the speakers.
 But that's all that happened.
 The display did not turn on, a game could not be started, and the machine seemed to hang in a perpetual half-booted up state.

 As with any game that has been in storage for a long time, the first thing you need to do is check the condition of the boards in the backbox.
 Unfortunately, once I checked the MPU board, the problem causing the game not to boot became clear.
 The PIA led on the MPU stayed lit, whereas it should go out after a second or so according to the normal LED flash sequence listed in the first page of the manual.
 I looked over towards the 6821 PIA chips on the left side of the board and realised that this entire half of the board was affected by battery alkali leakage.
 The caustic fluid had dripped all the way down the board to the transistors on the bottom edge.
-There are some images of the damage below: The batteries looked to be the original batteries installed at the factory and there was no expiry date or lot number printed on them to determine how old they actually were.
+Some images of the damage appear below.
+The batteries looked to be the original batteries installed at the factory and there was no expiry date or lot number printed on them to determine how old they actually were.
 After the damage was fully assessed, it was clear that it was not only the 6821 PIA which was affected, but a bunch of other components responsible for the game booting up and running.
 Unfortunately, with leakage this extensive, the most cost effective fix is to replace the entire board.
 This board may be repairable but it will never be as reliable as an undamaged board and there is no guarantee that corrosion abatement procedures will be 100% effective.
 Not to mention, this kind of damage would take at least 10 hours to properly repair.
 My advice to the customer was to buy a Rottendog replacement board, which he agreed to do.
 After waiting a week or so for the board, it arrived.
 The MPU004 board from Rottendog is not plug-and-play for Teenage Mutant Ninja Turtles.
 This board was purchased sans processor and game ROMs, so these were transferred from the old board and were thankfully in good condition despite the alkali leakage affecting the processor socket.
 Ninja Turtles does not use a 512k game ROM, so the jumper at J5 had to be removed and a jumper at J4 installed.
 After that, the board was good to go.

 Data East games use a lot of flashers.
 I don't quite know why, but they do.
 When I first tested all of the flashers I thought I may have had an issue on the board or with the wiring, as only a couple of them in the whole game actually worked.
-I've seen plenty of abused games with plenty of lamps out, but there are usually a fair few flashers still working.
+I've seen plenty of abused games with lots of lamps out, but there are usually a fair few flashers still working.
 As it turns out, there was no weird issue, most of the flashers were just broken and in need of replacement.
-I used about thirty flashers in total on this game (a mix of 906s and 89s).
-In particular, the lamp board with eight flashers on it below the ramps had no working flashers at all.
-Then, there are four flashers behind a large red insert on the back panel attached to the playfield.
-There's another four flashers in one spot.
-So, whenever you work on a Data East game, make sure you have plenty of flashers to spare!
+Flashers are connected in parallel in Data East games, usually with four flashers in each "string".
+When one flasher is not working, the other three get supplied with extra current, which tends to stress the lamp filaments and causes them to burn out more quickly.
+With more than one flasher not working, the problem is exacerbated.
+This was probably the reason so many of the flash lamps were out.
+Pinwiki has a good explanation of the issue.

 After installing the new MPU board, I was keen to get the game playing again.
 Unfortunately I didn't get too far, because every time I turned the game on, the knocker coil would lock on.
 I checked the schematics and the knocker is controlled by a drive transistor on the MPU as well as a TIP36 transistor at Q4 on the playfield power board.
 I tested the transistor on the playfield power board and found that it had developed a short internally.
 I checked the diode and resistor associated with the transistor and they were both fine.
 Replacing the TIP36C was all that was needed to restore the knocker to normal.